openscad/openscad/doc/Windows-VisualStudio.md

 1> CMake generation finished.
 ```

-The precise filenames will naturally depend on your particular setup for CMake and Visual Studio.
-If you see errors that you do not understand and are unable to fix, please raise a new issue in the [issue tracker on the github page](https://github.com/openscad/openscad/issues).
+If you see that there were errors that you do not understand and are unable to fix yourself, please raise a new issue in the [issue tracker on the github page](https://github.com/openscad/openscad/issues).

+## Select the build target - Debug or Release

+As mentioned above, the project is shipped to build a 64-bit release version.
+If you want to build a debug version instead, then change the Visual Studio active configuration from `x64-Release` to `x64-Debug`.

 Run the `Build|Build All` menu command (or hit `F6`) to build and link OpenSCAD.

-Once it has built, run the `Build|install openscad` menu command to copy the third-party DLLs and some extra resource files (such as the shaders) to the output folder.
+Once that has finished, run the `Build|install openscad` menu command to copy the third-party DLLs and some extra resource files (such as the shaders) to the output folder.

 ## Debug OpenSCAD using Visual Studio